People Management

 Managing day off requests and the resulting replacements is a common task for anyone who makes employee work schedules.

-Allow Your Employees to Exchange Shifts
+Allow Your Employees to Swap Shifts

-If possible, share part of the task of managing replacements with your employees by allowing them to exchange shifts.
+If possible, share part of the task of managing replacements with your employees by allowing them to trade shifts.
 This will give them greater autonomy and make them feel like you really trust them.

-With the employee scheduling software Agendrix, the employer can allow employees to transfer shifts with certain restrictions.
+With the employee scheduling software Agendrix, the employer can allow employees to swap shifts with certain restrictions.
 For example, you might establish that employees can only swap shifts with a coworker in the same position as them.
 Or, that each swap must be approved by a manager before it is made official.

 Let Your Employees Volunteer for Open Shifts